cncf/tag-security/assessments/projects/nats/self-assessment.md

 # Self-assessment for NATS
+This assessment was created by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process and is currently pending changes from the maintainer team.

-The Self-assessment is the initial document for the NATS project to begin thinking about the security of the project, determining gaps in their security, and preparing any security documentation for their users.
+The self-assessment is the initial document for the NATS project to begin thinking about the security of the project, determining gaps in their security, and preparing any security documentation for their users.
 This document is ideal for projects currently in the CNCF **sandbox** as well as projects that are looking to receive a joint assessment and